Skip to main content

 TRANSFORM_YAML_SELECTOROptional.
 Defaults to blankIf set, it executes models following what is defined in resource selectors in YAML.
 See the Resource selectors in YAML for more information.

 TRANSFORM_OPERATION_ARGSOptional.
-Defaults to {}The YAML string representing the macro arguments, e.g. {arg1: value1, arg2: 345}
+Defaults to {}Used with TRANSFORM_ACTION=OPERATION to provide arguments to the macro in YAML format, e.g. {arg1: value1, arg2: 345}

 TRANSFORM_PARTIAL_PARSEOptional.
 Defaults to blankIf set, it disables partial parsing in the project.
 See the section on partial parsing for more information